Cantera/cantera-website/pages/science/reactions.rst

 Note that the expression is insensitive to :math:`w` as long as :math:`w \ge 2 E_a^0`, so we can use an arbitrarily high value of :math:`w = 1000\text{ kJ/mol}`.

-After :math:`E_a` is evaluated, the reaction rate can be calculated as modified Arrhenius expression
+After :math:`E_a` is evaluated, the reaction rate can be calculated using the modified Arrhenius expression

 .. math::